 Traps to avoid when registering your domain

-Be careful of domain registrars that offer to build websites.
-Many business owners have fallen prey to these traps and have been taken them on a path of pain only to recover after many months or years.
+Be careful of registrars that offer to build websites.
+Many business owners have fallen prey to these traps and have been taking them on a path of pain only to recover after many months or years.

-Registrars are only good at domains and these side offers need to be avoided at all costs.
+Registrars are only good at domains and side offers like website builders need to be avoided at all costs.

-1. Auto domain renewals: Most businesses offer this service, but it’s always good to double check.
+- Auto domain renewals: Most businesses offer this service, but it’s always good to double-check.
 If not, you risk losing your domain if you forget to renew it.

-2. Free domain parking: this basically means you have a domain that’s not connected to any service with an “Under Construction” page.
+- Free domain parking: this means you have a domain that’s not connected to any service with an “Under Construction” page.
 This gives you time to work on your website and launch it later.

-3. Hosting options: while most of the large registrars’ offer hosting options, in most cases, businesses opt to host their websites on other sites.
-This allows them to change hosts without moving their domain.
+- Hosting options: while most of the large registrars’ offer hosting options, in most cases, businesses opt to host their websites on other sites.
+This allows them to change hosts without moving their domain

-One of the most terrifying things that can happen for any business owner is putting is so much time and resources to create a world-class website, only to find their domain expired.
-This actually happens quite to first time website owners.
+One of the most terrifying things that can happen for any business owner is putting in so much time and resources to create a world-class website, only to find their domain expired.
+This happens quite a lot with first-time website owners.